 - You can gain access to this course with a broad range of entry qualifications and an enthusiasm for flying

 What's the course about?

 As with our aerospace technology with management degree, this broad-based aviation course has an emphasis on computer-aided engineering – including 3D modelling, computer-aided analysis, simulation and computer-aided manufacture.
-You’ll develop your practical skills in workshops and well-equipped laboratories, while your piloting skills are developed in the second half of the course through the University’s flight simulators and tuition at a nationally recognised flight centre in the UK or US.
-There are additional fees for this but at a discounted rate.
+You’ll develop your practical skills in workshops and well-equipped laboratories, while your piloting skills are developed in the second half of the course through the University’s flight simulators and tuition at a nationally recognised flight centre in the UK or US, at an additional cost.
 You’ll also take part in group work, which will enable you to develop your team-working skills and improve your employability.

 Your main campus is College Lane